celestiaorg/docs/developers/blobstream-x-requesting-data-commitment-ranges.md

 Local proving allows self-generating the proofs and submitting them to an existing BlobstreamX contract.
 Alternatively, if a team needs a very specific cadence that starts at very specific heights, they can deploy their own BlobstreamX contract and submit proofs to it.
-Deployment instructions can be found in the [SP1 Blobstream deployment](./sp1-blobstream-deploy.md) documentation.
+Deployment instructions can be found in the [BlobstreamX deploy](./blobstream-x-deploy.md) documentation.

 ::: Note